ChHecker/unify/README.md

     - asymmetric uncertainties with `+{}-{}`
 - exponential notation `e{}`

 Parentheses are automatically set as necessary.
-Use `thousandsep` to change the separator between the thousands.
+Use `thousandsep` to change the separator between the thousands, and `multiplier` to change the multiplication symbol between the number and exponential.

 ## `unit`